DPDK/dpdk/doc/guides/nics/af_xdp.rst

   NAPI context from a watchdog timer instead of from softirqs.
 More information on this feature can be found at [1].

+- **Secondary Processes**

+  Rx and Tx are not supported for secondary processes due to memory mapping of the AF_XDP rings being assigned by the kernel in the primary process only.
+  However other operations including statistics retrieval are permitted.
+  The maximum number of queues permitted for PMDs operating in this model is 8 as this is the maximum number of fds that can be sent through the IPC APIs as defined by RTE_MP_MAX_FD_NUM.

   [1] https://lwn.net/Articles/837010/